tillitis/tkey-ssh-ca/README.md

   hour.

-- We want to show that you can use the Tillitis TKey both as the CA's private key and as forming the user's long-lived identity.
+- We want to show that you can use the Tillitis TKey both as the CA's private key and as the user's long-lived identity.

 - In this scenario with tkey-ssh-ca the system owner can hand out TKeys to the users, record the public key (with no or a known USS)